detached/jdial/README.md

 ## Legacy support

 Some server implementations are not compatible with current versions of the DIAL protocol.
-For a backward compatibility create an tweaked ProtocolFactory.
+For backward compatibility create a tweaked ProtocolFactory.

 ```
 bool supportLegacyDevices = true;